Sherbrooke Fusilier Regiment

 The Sherbrooke Fusilier Regiment was a Second World War Canadian armoured regiment created in 1940 with officers and men from two Militia regiments in Sherbrooke, Quebec.

 The name is a blend of Les Fusiliers de Sherbrooke, a francophone infantry unit, and the Sherbrooke Regiment, an English-speaking machine gun unit.
 The armoured corps lineage of the Sherbrooke Fusilier Regiment is carried forward by the present-day reserve regiment, The Sherbrooke Hussars.

-Sydney Valpy Radley-Walters, later Director-General Training and Recruiting Canadian Forces, was during the war an officer of the regiment.
+Sydney Valpy Radley-Walters, later Director-General Training and Recruiting Canadian Forces, was an officer of the regiment during the war.
 He had three tanks shot out from under him and was wounded twice.
 He ended the war a lieutenant-colonel decorated with a Military Cross and Distinguished Service Order.
-The second most important artifact from the Second World War, after the guidon, is a Sherman tank named "Bomb" which landed in Normandy on 6 June and served on the front lines throughout the campaigns until May 1945 in Germany without being destroyed or knocked out.
+The second most important artifact from the Second World War, after the guidon, is a Sherman tank named Bomb which landed in Normandy on 6 June and served on the front lines throughout the campaigns until May 1945 in Germany without being destroyed or knocked out.
 It was returned to Canada after the war, and is retained as a memorial.